-Grilling season is upon us.
-It's a little bit of a weird one because we're also in the middle of a pandemic, which has forced many grocery stores to institute purchasing limits on certain cuts of meat.
-And this means that perhaps your favorite cuts may not be available, or at least not as plentiful, as you're used to having for your cookouts.
+Grilling season is upon us!
+It's a little bit of a weird one because, due to the pandemic, there are lingering supply chain issues impacting both restaurants and home cooks.
+This means that perhaps your favorite meat cuts may not be available, or at least not as plentiful, as you're used to having for your cookouts.

 No chicken breasts?
 Go for the wings or thighs

-Alright, so chicken breasts get a bad rap anyways, which I get.
+Alright, so chicken breasts get a bad rap anyway, which I get.
 If they're not cooked correctly, they become so dry and stringy that not even a generous slather of barbecue sauce is going to fix that mess.
-There are totally ways around this (poaching the breasts, for example), but for grilling, there are simply better cuts of chicken to turn to first.
-Namely, the thighs and wings.
+There are totally ways around this (poaching the breasts!), but for grilling, there are simply better cuts of chicken to turn to first.
+Namely, the thighs and the wings.

 Chicken thighs are considered the "dark meat" of the bird, meaning that they contain more fat — and therefore more flavor.
 They hold up well to both a dry rub and a marinade.
 My current favorite is this buttermilk-brine recipe from "The Kitchn."

 Wings — with the skin on, always — are a great option because, even when cooked over medium heat on a grill, they end up crispy on the outside and juicy on the inside.
 While Salon's coffee-porter brined wings recipe was originally written for oven-baked wings, it can be easily adapted for the grill.
 Once the wings are brined and rubbed, oil your grill grates with vegetable oil and heat grill to medium heat.
 Place wings directly on the grill, and cook until skin is crisp and meat is cooked through while turning occasionally, about 15 to 20 minutes.